 CURRENT PROVISIONS PROPOSED REFORMS COMMENTS in financial management in local government.
 The Monitor visits the local government and identifies that the system used to manage rates is not correctly issuing rates notices.
 The Monitor works with the local government to rectify the error, and issue corrections to impacted ratepayers.
 Monitor Case Study 2 - Dispute Resolution The Inspector receives a complaint from one councillor that another councillor is repeatedly publishing derogatory personal attacks against another councillor on social media, and that the issue has not been able to be resolved at the local government level.
 The Inspector identifies that there has been a relationship breakdown between the two councillors due to a disagreement on council.
 The Inspector appoints a Monitor to host mediation sessions between the councillors.
 The Monitor works with the councillors to address the dispute.
 Through regular meetings, the councillors agree to a working relationship based on the council's code of conduct.
 After the mediation, the Monitor occasionally makes contact with both councillors to ensure there is a cordial working relationship between the councillors.
 1.3 Conduct Panel The Local Government Standards Panel was established in 2007 to resolve minor breach complaints relatively quickly and provide the sector with guidance and benchmarks about acceptable standards of behaviour.
 Currently, the Panel makes findings about alleged breaches based on written submissions.
-The City of Perth Inquiry report made various recommendations that functions of Local Government Conduct Panel.
+The City of Perth Inquiry report made various recommendations that functions of The Standards Panel is proposed to be replaced with a new Local Government Conduct Panel.
 The Conduct Panel would be comprised of suitably qualified and experienced professionals.
 Sitting councillors will not be eligible to serve on the Conduct Panel.
 The Inspector would provide evidence to the Conduct Panel for adjudication.
-City of Belmont Response: The City supports the replacement of the Standards Panel with a Conduct Panel , and the power to impose stronger penalties.
+The Conduct Panel would have powers to impose stronger penalties - potentially including being able to suspend City of Belmont Response: The City supports the replacement of the Standards Panel with a Conduct Panel, and the power to impose stronger penalties.